-David C. (“Kip”) Shawger, Jr. recently retired as Associate Professor Emeritus of Theater after forty years at Ball State University.
-Professionally, his credits include scenery for American Entertainment Productions, Carnival Cruise Lines, Off-Broadway, Actors’ Theater of Indiana, Regional Theaters, and the PBS children’s television series The Adventures of Elmer and Friends.
+David C. (“Kip”) Shawger, Jr. recently retired as Professor Emeritus of Theater after forty years at Ball State University.
+An award winning designer, his professional credits include scenery for American Entertainment Productions, Carnival Cruise Lines, Off-Broadway, Actors’ Theater of Indiana, Regional Theaters, and the PBS children’s television series The Adventures of Elmer and Friends.
 He has also been published in Theater Crafts Magazine and other leading theatrical journals, as well as the educational videos Where Do I Start? and How Do I Paint It?
-He is a past recipient of the University's Outstanding Creative Endeavor Award, Outstanding Faculty Service Award, College of Fine Arts Dean’s Teaching award and in 2001 he was presented the John F. Kennedy Center's Gold Medallion for excellence in theater.
+He is a past recipient of the University's Outstanding Creative Endeavor Award, Outstanding Faculty Service Award, College of Fine Arts Dean’s Teaching award and in 2001 he was presented the prestigious John F. Kennedy Center's Gold Medallion for excellence in theater.
 Shawger is a past National Chair of Design and Technology for the Kennedy Center’s American College Theater Festival and served on the KCACTF National Executive Committee as member-at-large.
 He is also a member of the United States Institute for Theater Technology (USITT), the Association for Theater in Higher Education (ATHE) as well as the International Organization of Scenographers, Theater Architects and Technicians (OSTAT).
 Dedicated to the education and training of young theater artists, his design students attend graduate programs and work in the professional theater and film industry from New York to Los Angeles.
 In retirement, Kip continues to free-lance his theatrical scenic design work.